emma-farina/emma-farina.github.io/data_story.md

 		<p align="justify">For the Italian version of Wikipedia the means of the pageviews distributions vary largely (around 4 orders of magnitude), and we can notice similar characteristics for many other languages.
 For this reason, we will standardize the data before continuing the analysis, such that the popularity index for each cuisine in each date is relative to the maximum popularity reached by that cuisine across the whole study period.</p>

-		<p align="justify">The world map below shows the relative popularity of each cuisine in the English language (considered as representative of users from all over the world) after standardizing and removing the seasonal component.
+		<p align="justify">The world map below shows the relative popularity of each cuisine in the English language, considered as representative of the world, after standardizing and removing the seasonal component.
 Use the cursor below the map to scroll across dates and see the evolution of users' interest from 2018 to 2022, and hover over each country to see its top 3 dishes and its popularity index for the corresponding date.</p>

 		<iframe src="./plots/WorldMap.html" height=550 width=1200></iframe>

-		<p align="justify">As we mentioned before, some cuisines show seasonal trends that </p>
+		<p align="justify">As we mentioned before, some cuisines show seasonal trends that are repeated every year.
+We want to capture the underlying information about interest shifts due to the pandemic, regardless of the season, so we decomposed the time series in seasonal component, trend and residuals, as shown in the plot below.</p>

+		<iframe src="./plots/seasonal_trends.jpeg" height=550 width=1200></iframe>

+		<p align="justify">Since we are interested in variations from regular fluctuations that could be related to COVID-19, we decided to filter out the seasonal component.
+We do this for all the cuisines that show some relevant periodic fluctuations, whereas for the few cuisines that seem more constant we skip this step in order to avoid losing information.
+The remaining components are the trend and the residuals.
+The residuals represent the deviation of the data with respect to the model composed of trend and seasonal component, so they are very fluctuating and sometimes present huge spikes.
+In this context, where we are looking for an underlying behavior that is on a longer timescale compared to weekly variations, considering only the residuals might lead us to overinterpret this information.
+The trend would be more suitable to analyze changes in habits that can take a few weeks to occur, but we might discard relevant information by smoothening the signal so much.
+For instance, the interest for Greek cuisine in 2020 actually dropped way more than the trends shows.
+Furthermore, we use the mobility data to analyze the correlation between mobility restrictions and interestes in different kinds of food, and the restrictions during the pandemic sometimes had abrupt changes.
+For these reasons, for the following analysis we will consider the sum of trend and residuals, only filtering out the seasonal component.</p>

 <h2 id="q3">Food delivery services</h2>